Rajesh18rj/aaran-bms/aaran/Docs/Markdown/TODO/sundar.md

 # 07-03-2025

 # TODO:
-- Dashboard to work ⏳
+- Dashboard to work ⏳ progress:-
-- Side Menu is to dark opacity issue  ✅ fixed -by Sundar-08-03-2025
+- Side Menu is to dark opacity issue  ✅ fixed:-by Sundar-08-03-2025
 - menu and menu items to sort and make according to software to client
 - e-way and e-invoice to complete 🔍
 - activity log to plan